 Risk of taking five drugs a day

-One out of three people over 65 in Spain takes five drugs a day or more, and at least one of those is prescribed by mistake, daily ABC reported on Wednesday.
+One in three people over 65 in Spain takes five drugs a day or more, and at least one of those is prescribed by mistake, daily ABC reported on Wednesday.

 A daily intake of five drugs or more is associated with a higher risk of adverse reactions (88% over the general population).
 Miguel Ángel Hernández, from the Spanish Society of Family and Community Medicine (SEMFYC), told ABC medication prescribed to the elderly should be revised regularly.